dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v1/adding-resources.md

 ## Changing a Resource's Label

 A resource's label can be changed by making a PUT request to the path segments `resources/label`.
-The resource's Iri has to be provided in the URL (as its last segment).
+The resource's IRI has to be provided in the URL (as its last segment).
 The new label has to submitted as JSON in the HTTP request's body.